toluwajosh/applied_python_programming_masterclass/3_ocr_with_opencv/ocr_with_opencv.md

 ## Download trained models

-- EAST text detector model
+- EAST text detector model.
+See the Text [Detection with EAST detector](#text-detection-with-east-detector) section below.
-- Tesseract model
+- Tesseract model. *Automatically downloaded with the installation.*

 ## Using Deep Learning Functions in OpenCV

 Using deep learning functions in OpenCV is pretty easy.
-There are a few things you need to know.
+There are a few things we need to know.

-- The input to the function or model
+- The input to the function or model.
+We need to know the size and shape of the input that is expected by the model.
+Most models expect an image with a specific size and number of channels.
-- The output of the model
+- The output of the model.
+Depending on the application of the model, the output type or shape is different.
+It is necessary to know this so we can know how to use the model output.

 An illustration is given below.
 We will treat this function as a black box which we do not know what is inside.
-However, we need to know how to feed in an input and use the output.
+However, the input and output.

 ![color](code/dl_function.png)